-- ps --help The ps --help displays a list of options that can be used with ps. - top manual page Type man top to learn more about top and its many options. - free manual page type man free to learn more about free and its many options.

-- df manual page Type man df to learn more about the df command and its many options. - du manual page Type man du to learn more about the du command and its many options. - /proc The contents of the /proc directory can also be used to gather more detailed system information.
+- ps --help Displays a list of options that can be used with ps. - top manual page Type man top to learn more about top and its many options. - free manual page type man free to learn more about free and its many options. - df manual page Type man df to learn more about the df command and its many options. - du manual page Type man du to learn more about the du command and its many options. - /proc The contents of the /proc directory can also be used to gather more detailed system information.
 Refer to the Official Red Hat Linux Reference Guide for additional information about the /proc directory.

+Chapter 26.
 Printer Configuration

-The printconf application allows users to configure a printer in Red Hat Linux.
+Printer Configuration Tool allows users to configure a printer in Red Hat Linux.
 It helps maintain the /etc/printcap configuration file, print spool directories, and print filters.

-Starting with version 7.3, Red Hat Linux ships with two printing systems.
-The printconf application configures the printing system called LPRng.
+Starting with version 8.0, Red Hat Linux ships with two printer systems.
+Printer Configuration Tool configures the printing system called LPRng.
 LPRng is also the default printing system.
-This chapter focuses on using Printconf to configure LPRng.
-For more information on the alternate printing system called CUPS, refer to Section 21.11.
+This chapter focuses on using Printer Configuration Tool to configure LPRng.
+For more information on the alternate printing system called CUPS, refer to Section 26.12.